nocturn9x/giambio/README.md

 that it will return immediately, without waiting for the async function to finish.
 So, now our functions are running in the background.
-After we spawn our tasks, we hit the call to `print` and the end of the block, so Python calls the pool's `__aexit__()` method.
-What this does is pause the parent task (our `main` async function in this case) until all children task have exited, and as it turns out, that is a good thing.
+After we spawn our tasks, we hit the call to `print` and the end of the block, so Python `await`s the pool's `__aexit__()` method.
+What this does is pause the parent task (our `main` async function in this case) until all children tasks have exited, and as it turns out, that is a good thing.
-The reason why pools always wait for all children to have finished executing is that it makes easier propagating exceptions in the parent if something goes wrong: unlike many other frameworks, exceptions in giambio always behave as expected
+The reason why pools always wait for all children to have finished executing is that it makes easier propagating exceptions in the parent if something goes wrong: unlike many other frameworks, exceptions in giambio always behave as expected*

+*: This is a WIP, it doesn't work right now!

 Ok, so, let's try running this snippet and see what we get: